bevcook126/connect4project/README.md

 [Click to play Connect 4!](https://bevcook126.github.io/connect4project/)

-Pepperoni is up first.
+<div align = left>Pepperoni is up first.
 Click on the pizza slice buttons on the top of the crust to drop your first topping.
 Your goal is to line up your 4 of your toppings in a row either vertically, horizontally, or diagonally.
 To reset the board, click on the rolling pin button at the bottom of the page.

 <div align = center><h2>Next Steps :fast_forward:</h2></div>